hong539/setup_dev_environment/programing_languages/python/README.md

 #Upgrade version
 #edit Pipfile
+#edit the python version
 vim Pipfile
-#edit the python version

-#Old version
+#Replace Old version
 python_version = "3.8.15"

-#New version
+#To New version
 python_version = "3.8.16"

 #Then run these